philipce/nifty/README.md

 Switching to OpenBLAS, Nifty performs the inversion about as fast as MATLAB does (which is also similar to NumPy).

-* On Ubuntu:

-`sudo apt-get install libopenblas-base libopenblas-dev`
+* Ubuntu: `sudo apt-get install libopenblas-base libopenblas-dev`

-Switch between the different installed BLAS options using:
+...Switch between the different installed BLAS options using:
 `sudo update-alternatives --config libblas.so`

-* On Mac:

-`brew install homebrew/science/openblas`
+* Mac: `brew install homebrew/science/openblas`